CiscoDevNet/terraform-provider-mso/website/docs/r/schema_site_anp_epg_domain.html.markdown

 * `vmm_domain_type` - (Optional) The vmm domain type.
 This is required when `domain_type` is vmmDomain and `domain_dn` is not used.
 Choices: [ VMware, Microsoft, Redhat ]
 * `deploy_immediacy` - (Required) The deployment immediacy of the domain.
 Choices: [ immediate, lazy ]
 * `resolution_immediacy` - (Required) Determines when the policies should be resolved and available.
 Choices: [ immediate, lazy, pre-provision ]
 * `vlan_encap_mode` - (Optional) Which VLAN encap mode to use.
-This attribute can only be used with vmmDomain domain association.
+This attribute can only be used with VMM Domain association.
 Choices: [ static, dynamic ]
 * `allow_micro_segmentation` - (Optional) Specifies microsegmentation is enabled or not.
-This attribute can only be used with vmmDomain domain association.
+This attribute can only be used with VMM Domain association.
 * `switching_mode` - (Optional) Which switching mode to use with this domain association.
-This attribute can only be used with vmmDomain domain association.
+This attribute can only be used with VMM Domain association.
 * `switch_type` - (Optional) Which switch type to use with this domain association.
-This attribute can only be used with vmmDomain domain association.
+This attribute can only be used with VMM Domain association.
 * `micro_seg_vlan_type` - (Optional) Virtual LAN type for microsegmentation.
-This attribute can only be used with vmmDomain domain association.
+This attribute can only be used with VMM Domain association.
 * `micro_seg_vlan` - (Optional) Virtual LAN for microsegmentation.
-This attribute can only be used with vmmDomain domain association.
+This attribute can only be used with VMM Domain association.
 * `port_encap_vlan_type` - (Optional) Virtual LAN type for port encap.
-This attribute can only be used with vmmDomain domain association.
+This attribute can only be used with VMM Domain association.
 * `port_encap_vlan` - (Optional) Virtual LAN for port encap.
-This attribute can only be used with vmmDomain domain association.
+This attribute can only be used with VMM Domain association.
 * `enhanced_lag_policy_name` - (Optional) EPG enhanced lagpolicy name.
-This attribute can only be used with vmmDomain domain association.
+This attribute can only be used with VMM Domain association.
 * `enhanced_lag_policy_dn` - (Optional) Distinguished name of EPG lagpolicy.
+This attribute can only be used with VMM Domain association.
+* `delimiter` - (Optional) The delimiter of the domain.
+This attribute can only be used with VMM Domain association.
+Choices: [ |, ~, !, @, ^, +, = ]
+* `binding_type` - (Optional) The binding type of the domain.
+This is required when version of NDO is 4.2+ and can only be used with VMM Domain association.
+Choices: [ static, dynamic, none, ephemeral ]
+* `port_allocation` - (Optional) The port allocation of the domain.
+This is required when `binding_type` is static.
+This attribute can only be used with VMM Domain association.
+Choices: [ elastic, fixed ]
+* `num_ports` - (Optional) The number of ports for the domain.
+This attribute can only be used with VMM Domain association.
+* `netflow ` - (Optional) The netflow preference of the domain.
+This is required when version of NDO is 4.2+ and can only be used with VMM Domain association.
+Choices: [ enabled, disabled ]
+* `allow_promiscuous` - (Optional) The allow promiscious setting of the domain.
+This is required when version of NDO is 4.2+ and can only be used with VMM Domain association.
+Choices: [ accept, reject ]
+* `mac_changes` - (Optional) The mac changes setting of the domain.
+This is required when version of NDO is 4.2+ and can only be used with VMM Domain association.
+Choices: [ accept, reject ]
+* `forged_transmits` - (Optional) The forged transmits setting of the domainn.
+This is required when version of NDO is 4.2+ and can only be used with VMM Domain association.
+Choices: [ accept, reject ]
-This attribute can only be used with vmmDomain domain association.
+* `custom_epg_name` - (Optional) The custom epg name of the domain.
+This attribute can only be used with VMM Domain association.

 ## Attribute Reference ##